Evacuations reduced in California chemical tank emergency after worst-case explosion risk eliminated

 By Nina Giraldo, Taylor Romine, Emma Tucker, Alaa Elassar, Holly Yan, CNN

-Crews worked overnight into Memorial Day to investigate a crack in the tank, which authorities had said might alleviate pressure and prevent a disaster known as a BLEVE, or boiling liquid expanding vapor explosion.

-Additionally, a deluge of cool water has doused the overheated tank for days, helping to bring down the temperature, officials said in an update Monday night.
-Runoff water from the site – millions of gallons – is being tested for any hazardous chemicals.
+A deluge of cool water has doused the overheated tank for days, helping to bring down the temperature, officials said in an update Monday night.
+Runoff water from the site – millions of gallons – is being tested for any hazardous chemicals and so far, none have been detected, officials said.

+To help with the cooling process, crews are removing insulation from the tank’s outer shell, Orange County Fire Authority Interim Chief TJ McGovern told CNN Monday night, adding authorities will be monitoring temperature data throughout the night.
-The threat of a catastrophic explosion has since been eliminated, Orange County Fire Authority Interim Chief TJ McGovern said Monday.

-But “we still have threats that we’re mitigating right now,” McGovern said, including the “potential for an explosion that’s not as bad as a BLEVE” but still a risk to public safety, he said.
+While the threat of a catastrophic explosion has been eliminated, “we still have threats that we’re mitigating right now,” said McGovern earlier, including the “potential for an explosion that’s not as bad as a BLEVE” but still a risk to public safety, he said.

-A presidential emergency declaration has been signed for the situation, California Gov. Gavin Newsom announced Monday.
+Meanwhile, a presidential emergency declaration has been signed for the situation, bolstering federal assistance, California Gov. Gavin Newsom announced Monday.

 A volatile situation